Healthdirect Free Australian health advice you can count on.

 How is aortic coarctation diagnosed?

-The simplest way for a doctor to detect aortic coarctation is to look for a difference in pulse and blood pressure between the arms and the legs.
-If there is a difference, the diagnosis needs to be confirmed by tests such as:
+The simplest way for a doctor to detect aortic coarctation is to look for a difference in pulse and blood pressure between the arms and legs.
+Aortic coarctation causes higher blood pressure in the arms than the legs.

 How is aortic coarctation treated?

-The treatment for aortic coarctation involves an operation.
+The treatment for aortic coarctation usually involves an operation.
 There are different approaches, including:

-• insertion of a stent, which is a small wire mesh tube that holds the aorta open
+• Insertion of a stent — which is a small mesh tube that holds the aorta open.

 Some babies need this done urgently, while others can wait longer.
 Some children will also have other heart defects repaired at the same time.